-"There is no data at all to suggest one way or the other," he says.
+"There is no data at all to suggest one way or the other," he said.
 "But if this shoe is consistent with all other trends in footwear, we're not going to see a dramatic change in injury rate.
 Shoes don't seem to have that clear cut effect of reducing or preventing injuries as much as the manufacturers might suggest."

 Maximalist shoes increase the amount of cushion in the shoe's sole without adding to the overall weight of the shoe by using low-density materials.
 They're popular – Hoka's 2014 sales were up 350 percent from the previous year – and, according to distance runner and Hoka spokesman Leo Manzano, an Olympic medalist in the 1,500 meters who holds the fifth-fastest event time in American history, are "like running on a cloud."

-Maybe so, but Dr. Heiderscheit, also an orthopedics and rehabilitation professor in the University of Wisconsin School of Medicine and Public Health, will require a more rigorous review before offering his endorsement.
+Maybe so, but Heiderscheit, also an orthopedics and rehabilitation professor in the University of Wisconsin School of Medicine and Public Health, will require a more rigorous review before offering his endorsement.

-"We base our advice on as much science as possible," he says, "and there isn't a whole lot out there to back it up.
+"We base our advice on as much science as possible," he said, "and there isn't a whole lot out there to back it up.
 We advise people based on what's comfortable for them.
 What feels right is a large factor in deciding what you should wear."

 That's not to say shoe selection isn't important to distance runners.
-In his work at the Runners Clinic, Dr. Heiderscheit has traced the development of Achilles tendon and plantar fasciitis issues to a quick discard of more "structured" shoes in favor of flexible ones.
+In his work at the Runners Clinic, Heiderscheit has traced the development of Achilles tendon and plantar fasciitis issues to a quick discard of more "structured" shoes in favor of flexible ones.